dandevs/ClosureAI/Assets/Plugins/ClosureAI/UI/UI_CONTEXT.md

-# ClosureAI Design Philosophy & Style Guide
+# ClosureBT Design Philosophy & Style Guide

-This document outlines the design patterns, UI conventions, and coding standards for the ClosureAI behavior tree system.
+This document outlines the design patterns, UI conventions, and coding standards for the ClosureBT behavior tree system.

 ## Table of Contents
 - [UI Architecture](#ui-architecture)